ITNaveen/interview-questions-NT/kubernetes/part-1.md

 A Kubernetes Operator is an application-specific controller that automates complex operational tasks like failover, backup, scaling, and self-healing for stateful applications.
 Operators extend Kubernetes with Custom Resource Definitions (CRDs) to manage applications beyond what native Kubernetes controllers can do.

-✅ You would use Kubernetes Operators when:
-You need automated failover (e.g., promoting a new database leader automatically).
-You need automated backup & retention policies (e.g., store backups in S3 and delete old ones automatically).
-You need self-healing capabilities (e.g., detect failed nodes and replace them).
-You need auto-scaling based on workload (e.g., increase Redis replicas when query load increases).
-You want to reduce manual operational overhead for managing databases, message queues, and monitoring tools.

 📌 Operators don’t manage pods directly; they manage applications inside pods.
 They work with StatefulSets to provide automation and intelligence for stateful applications.

 ## 4. How does Horizontal Pod Autoscaling work in Kubernetes?
 Can you scale based on custom metrics?